baishakh22/Bruteforce-using-Python/README.md

 ```

 ## Run Python Code
 Now my whole python code is ready to use.
-But before I hit the run key, i have to make a file called tries.txt and it will be in the same directory as bruteforce.py.
-In my my case as I saved bruteforce.py file in Desktop so I create a text file in desktop.
+But before I hit the run key, I have to make a file called tries.txt and it will be in the same directory as bruteforce.py.
+In my case as I saved the bruteforce.py file in Desktop so I create a text file on the desktop.
 And called as tries.txt
 ![Screenshot 2022-05-08 18 44 03](https://user-images.githubusercontent.com/93491482/167319525-f339b4b7-24a3-42cc-826c-4f59c14e84f6.png)